Where I’ve Been #8: London, Spring 2010Posted: July 29, 2016

 During my 3 weeks in the UK, I stayed in London, then went to Wales (Aberystwyth), Scotland (Edinburgh & the Highlands), and Northern Ireland (Belfast & the Causeway coast), before returning to London for a couple of day trips.
 I’ll start with London first.

-On my first afternoon there, my friend took me on a tour along the Thames and showed me how to get around, but after that I just roamed the streets on my own.
-I bought an Oyster card, though I didn’t take the Tube a lot, because it was so crowded and there were always delays and cancelled trains.
-Usually I would take the train to my main destination of that day, then walked around and returned in the evening from a different station (like the day I went to the National Gallery: I took the train to Trafalgar Square, and then walked down Regent Street, and returned from Regent Park station.)
+On my first afternoon there, my friend took me on a tour along the Thames and showed me how to get around, but after that, I just roamed the streets on my own.
+I bought an Oyster card, though I didn’t take the Tube a lot, because it was so crowded and there were always delays and canceled trains.
+Usually, I would take the train to my main destination of that day, then walked around and returned in the evening from a different station, instead of taking the Tube from destination to destination (like the day I went to the National Gallery: I took the train to Trafalgar Square, and then walked down Regent Street, and returned from Regent Park station.)

 I was blessed with nice weather for most of my trip.
 It was sometimes a bit cloudy and drizzly, but most days were clear and bright.
 So much for that infamous London rain 🙂

 By a stroke of luck, I happened to visit Westminster Abbey and Buckingham Palace on the same day as the State Opening of Parliament.
 Westminster and Buckingham were closed, but you could still walk around, and it was a lot quieter without the traffic.
 I also got a glimpse of the parade, which was pretty exciting (too bad I didn’t see the Queen though.)